Yields fall as year-end approaches

 “The December selloff in general has taken many momentum indicators to oversold,” analysts at NatWest Markets said in a report on Friday.
 “Now, across (Treasury) benchmarks, those have turned bullishly, after several tests of support the last several weeks.”

-The yield curve between 2-year and 10-year notes US2US10=TWEB also flattened to 26 basis points, after reaching 31 basis points on Dec.
+The yield curve between 2-year and 10-year notes US2US10=TWEB flattened to 28 basis points, after reaching 31 basis points on Dec.
 19., which was the steepest since Oct.
 2018.

 Year-end demand for Treasuries to rebalance portfolios likely helped support the bonds on Friday.